 Advanced Diploma in Legislative Drafting

-This course will re–commence in Autumn 2023.
+This course will re–commence in late May 2025.
 It is a practical, interactive course and in–person attendance at class is required.

 Introduction